 It is notable that the K-1 offers wifi support, which can be a very convenient means to transfer image data to an off-camera location.
 In contrast, the D610 does not provide wifi capability.

 The D610 is a recent model that features in the current product line-up of Nikon.
-In contrast, the K-1 has been discontinued (but can be found pre-owned on eBay).
+In contrast, the K-1 has been discontinued (but can be found pre-owned on ebay).
 As a replacement in the same line of cameras, the K-1 was succeeded by the Pentax K-1 II, while the D610 does not have a direct successor.
-Further information on the two cameras (e.g. user guides, manuals), as well as related accessories, can be found, respectively, in the Nikon D610 Manual (free pdf) or the online Pentax K-1 Manual.
+Further information on the features and operation of the D610 and K-1 can be found, respectively, in the Nikon D610 Manual (free pdf) or the online Pentax K-1 Manual.

 So what conclusions can be drawn?
 Which of the two cameras – the Nikon D610 or the Pentax K-1 – has the upper hand?
 Is one clearly better than the other?
 Below is a summary of the relative strengths of each of the two contestants.

 Advantages of the Nikon D610: